Mercat cross

-A mercat cross is the Scots name for the market cross found frequently in Scottish cities, towns and villages where historically the right to hold a regular market or fair was granted by the monarch, a bishop or a baron.
-It therefore served a secular purpose as a symbol of authority, and was an indication of a burgh's relative prosperity.
-Historically, the term dates from the period before 1707, when the Kingdom of Scotland was an independent state, but it has been applied loosely to later structures built in the traditional architectural style of crosses or structures fulfilling the function of marking a settlement's focal point.
-Historical documents often refer simply to "the cross" of whichever town or village is mentioned.
-Today, there are around 126 known examples of extant crosses in Scotland, though the number rises if later imitations are added.
+A mercat cross is a structure used in Scottish settlements to denote a market square.
+It historically indicated that the settlement had been granted the right to hold a regular market or fair by the monarch, a bishop or a baron; the cross therefore served as a symbol of authority, and was an indication of a burgh's relative prosperity.
+Some burghs had more than one cross, often named for the produce sold at their base.

+There are around 126 known examples of mercat crosses in Scotland, with many examples dating from the sixteenth and seventeenth centuries.
+Scottish crosses are distinct from market crosses found elsewhere in the United Kingdom in form and iconography.

 History

 The earliest documentary reference occurs in the reign of William the Lion (1165–1214), when it was decreed that "all merchandises sal be presentit at the mercat and mercat croce of burghis".
 Early town crosses may have continued the tradition of church crosses used to mark consecrated land or sanctuary boundaries, and functioned similarly to early ecclesiastical crosses, from before the building of stone churches, in marking a communal gathering place.
 They are thought to have been originally pillars of wood, possibly placed on stone bases, changing to stone pillars in later centuries.
 Some, as at Inverkeithing, incorporate sundials (the pillar of each cross itself acts as a primitive sundial).

 The cross was the place around which market stalls would be arranged, and where 'merchants' (Scots for shopkeepers as well as wholesale traders) would gather to discuss business.
 It was also the spot where state and civic proclamations would be publicly read by the "bellman" (town crier).
 For example, in 1682 a town guild in Stirling was accorded the privilege of making a proclamation, to be "intimat at the Mercat Croce that no person pretend ignorance."
 To this day, royal proclamations are still ceremonially read in public at the Mercat Cross in Edinburgh, including the calling of a general election and succession of a new monarch.

 The cross was also the communal focal point of public events such as civic ceremonials, official rejoicings, and public shamings and punishments, including executions.
 Some crosses still incorporate the iron staples to which jougs and branks were once attached.
 Communal gatherings still take place at crosses, as at Galashiels on "Braw Lads Day" or Peebles at the start of the Beltane Festival.
 Crosses are often the place to mark the start or end of Common Ridings as at Musselburgh or events such as the Stonehaven fireball ceremony.